richjimenez/mysql-data-raspberry-pi/README.md

 # mysql-data-raspberry-pi
 This is a simple project that explains how you can use a Raspberry Pi collect sensor data and save this data to a MySQL database.
+Also shows you how you can access data from a MySQL database in Jupyter Notebook.

 ### Learning Objectives: